 New Albany Police

 The police lobby is open to the public 24/7.
-New Albany police has temporarily ceased providing civilian fingerprinting service to the community.
-This does not impact any fingerprinting needed for law enforcement purposes or employment.
-Police will also restrict activities that are not mission critical, including group tours, speaking engagements and female self-defense classes.
+New Albany police will restrict activities that are not mission critical, including group tours, speaking engagements and female self-defense classes.
+However, civilian fingerprinting is now available.
 We will continue to monitor developments, communicate with health officials and implement measures aimed at protecting the health and well-being of both police staff and the public.

 Community Development Service Changes